rocksclusters/FingerPrint/docs/hacking.rst

 of the FingerPrint package.
 Below a list of the various sub modules inside Fingerprint with a short description of what is their role:

-- FingerPrint.swirl: it contains the data model.
+- :class:`FingerPrint.swirl`: it contains the data model.
 All the object used to represent a swirl are inside this files.
-The main class here is Swirl (used to represent a swirl), it holds references to a list of SwirlFiles.
-SwirlFiles is a class used to keep all the info relative to every single file traced inside a Swirl.
-Dependency is used to represent _static_ dependencies between SwirlFiles.
+The main class here is :class:`FingerPrint.swirl.Swirl` (used to represent a swirl), it holds references to a list of :class:`FingerPrint.swirl.SwirlFile`. :class:`FingerPrint.swirl.SwirlFile` is a class used to keep all the info relative to every single file traced inside a Swirl.
+  :class:`FingerPrint.swirl.Dependency` is used
+  to represent _static_ dependencies between SwirlFiles.
   Swirl contains the main methods responsible for finding SwirlFile Creating new SwirlFile, finding Dependencies of SwirlFile etc.